 You can also see the instance metadata available to filter and chart.
 Notice the custom attributes are also available.

-As you grow your environment, you can expand upon this template.
+As you grow your environment, you can expand upon the CloudFormation template.
 It makes a great foundation.
 Or use parts of my template in your own AWS CloudFormation templates.
 Just be sure to copy the New Relic-specific items from the parameters, metadata, parameter labels, and EC2 instance/user data sections.

 Finally, in case you missed it earlier, the AWS CloudFormation/New Relic infrastructure template is located at s3.amazonaws.com/kupsand/NewRelic/NR-Infra-CloudFormation.json.